Managing your MS Treatment: MS Society of Canada shares MS Wellness Toolkit

 Toronto, ON – August 30, 2017 – As we prepare to settle back into the routine of school and work, the MS Society of Canada is reminding Canadians that multiple sclerosis is anything but a routine disease.
 MS affects each person differently and treatment options can vary drastically from person to person.
 Some choose pharmaceuticals.
 Some do not.
-To provide guidance, the MS Society has reached out to experts and those living with MS to create an MS Wellness Toolbox - filled with strategies to help those living with MS.
+To provide guidance, the MS Society has reached out to experts and those living with MS to create an MS Wellness Toolkit - filled with strategies to help those living with MS.

 “There are as many treatment plans for MS as there are people with MS,” says Dr. Karen Lee, vice-president of research, Multiple Sclerosis Society of Canada.
 “Everyone’s journey with MS is unique, as is their choice for treatments.
 Today, people living with MS have a variety of options, from diet and exercise to pharmaceuticals…We want to provide the best information and support that we can on all topics that are of interest to our community.”